pivotal/docs-tap/scst-sign/logs.md

 ### Explanation

-- An image policy is present in the cluster
+- An image policy is present in the cluster.
-- The namespace you are installing your resource is not excluded
+- The namespace you are installing your resource in is not excluded.
 - Image of the container being installed matches a pattern.
-- The webhook was not able to verify the signature
+- The webhook can not verify the signature.

 ## Log message